-The solution is to invest in professional termite control service.
+The solution is to invest in professional termite control services.
 Termite control is better than insurance.
 It doesn't wait for your home to be destroyed and pay you after the damage is done.
 Termite control is proactive termite damage prevention.
 We think that's the better way to go.

-If you've been considering termite protection and you own a property in our extensive Illinois, Indiana and Kentucky service area, take action and get Action.
+If you've been considering termite protection and you own a property in our extensive Illinois, Indiana, and Kentucky service area, take action and get Action.
 At Action Pest Control, we use the most advanced and trusted termite control methods to protect properties from wood-destroying pests and our service is backed by a $250,000 termite damage warranty.
 Don't trust your equity to anything less.
-Reach out to us today for a consultation.
+Reach out to us today for a consultation!